TurboGears/tg2docs/docs/main/Extensions/Geo/MapFishTutorial.rst

 Point your browser to http://localhost:8080 to view the map.
 Moving the mouse over up the countries show up data about the country in the *sidebar_top* div element.

+.. todo:: Review this file for todo items.